Lisbon Accommodation - Quick Tips

 Avenida da Liberdade

 The city’s central boulevard is the luxury shopping street, so its hotels are of the 4- and 5-star categories.
-If you’re looking for high-end accommodation, willing to splurge, or are lucky to find a deal, this is the best area to stay.
+If you’re looking for high-end accommodation, willing to splurge, or are lucky to find a deal, this is the best area to stay (check out the prices of the Altis Avenida, Sofitel Lisbon, and the PortoBay Liberdade).
 It’s within walking distance of the entire center, and has good links to the airport (the AeroBus and the metro).

 See the recommended hotels on Avenida da Liberdade.

 The downtown area, with a grid of flat streets connecting the city’s grandest squares (Rossio and Praça do Comércio), is home to the largest number of hostels and boutique hotels.
-They’re all in renovated buildings from the late 1700s, so rooms vary in size, but are usually well decorated, often with Lisbon-related themes.
+They’re all in renovated buildings from the late 1700s, so rooms vary in size, but are usually well decorated, often with Lisbon-related themes (check out the prices of the My Story Hotel Rossio, the Hotel Santa Justa, the AlmaLusa Baixa/Chiado, and the Browns Central Hotel).
 From here, you can walk to many of the sights, and can reach other parts of the city and beyond on all kinds of public transportation (metro, buses, trams, funiculars, and trains).

 See the recommended hotels in Baixa.

 Rising up the hill from Baixa, this is Lisbon’s most elegant district, with historic cafés, theaters, some of the most sophisticated restaurants and the best shops.
 It’s also close to the nightlife districts of Bairro Alto and Cais do Sodré (but far enough from the noise), and has good transportation links.
-Nearly all accommodation is boutique hotels in renovated buildings, and many of them have rooftop bars.
+Nearly all accommodation is boutique hotels in renovated buildings, and many of them have rooftop bars (like the Hotel do Chiado, the Lisboa Pessoa Hotel, and the 9Hotel Mercy).

 See the recommended hotels in Chiado.

-On the opposite hill of Chiado, to the east of Baixa, is Lisbon’s oldest and quietest neighborhood.
-Its centuries-old maze of streets has few hotels, but the upper area closer to the castle has some of the most unique and memorable places to stay.
-Some are converted palaces that have been carefully and tastefully restored.
+On the opposite hill from Chiado, to the east of Baixa, is Lisbon’s oldest and quietest neighborhood.
+Its ancient maze of streets has few hotels, but the upper area closer to the castle has some of the most unique and memorable places to stay.
+Some are converted palaces or centuries-old buildings that have been carefully and tastefully restored (like the Casa dell'Arte Club House, Solar dos Mouros, and São Vicente Alfama Hotel).
 A beautiful viewpoint is always around the corner, and downtown can be reached by walking down the hill or taking the tram.
 If you’re on a romantic holiday, this is the neighborhood for you.

 See the recommended hotels in Alfama.